How to Make a Classic ForceField

 What is a ForceField?

 From 2007 to 2011, during the early years of Roblox, the ForceField feature had a distinct appearance!
 It was characterized by wireframes that changed colors dynamically every second.
-Fast forward to 2024, in a significant Roblox event called “The Classic,” the old ForceField was faithfully recreated with its original design.
-This recreation is compatible with any rig, including R6 and R15:
+Fast forward to 2024, in a significant Roblox platform event called “The Classic,” the old ForceField was faithfully recreated with its original design.
+This recreation is compatible with any rig type, including R6 and R15:

-I found it fascinating, but it’s difficult to find a current open-source script for it.
+When I first saw it, I found it fascinating.
+However, it’s difficult to find a current open-source script for it.
 Because of this, I’ve decided to create this tutorial to help you make and use it for your projects!

 Step 1: Open Roblox Studio

-The first thing we are going to do is to open the IDE (a.k.a.
-Integrated Development Environment) software called “Roblox Studio”, where any user can produce their project and be featured on the platform if successful.
+The first thing you will have to do is open the IDE (aka Integrated Development Environment) software called “Roblox Studio”, which allows any user to create their projects and be featured on the platform if successful.

-You can download the software application by going to the Creator Hub, a website useful to manage and create any development experiences as well as 3D accessories.
+You can download the software application by going to the Creator Hub, a website useful for managing any development asset, as well as 3D accessories.

 Step 2: Open a Baseplate